18. Exceptions¶

 the window, disconnect our dial-up connection, or close the file.
 The finally

-statement is the way to do just this.
+clause of the try statement is the way to do just this.
 Consider

 this (somewhat contrived) example: